timstelzig/gRpcCalculator/README.md

 - `double`, with default semantics (except for division by 0, because it's un-intuitive and I wanted to try the error handling)
 - bare-bones ASP.net server. (no auth, middleware, proxy, additional configurability, logging)
 - No specific direction for further development, but a focus on flexibility and testability.
+Performance (throughput, latency) is not a concern.

+# API Design

+One gRPC method for each operation (add, subtract, ...), each with their own request/response messages.
+This allows for independent modifications as requirements evolve.

+The server operations are idempotent.
+So for fault tolerance, a simple retry on the client side iss sufficient.

 # Architecture / Design decisions